epierret/cluster-monitor-slack-bot/README.md

-Here's a Lightweight monitoring tool that checks a Kubernetes cluster and Linux system state and sends alerts to Slack.
+Here's a Lightweight monitoring tool that checks Docker , Kubernetes cluster and Linux system state and sends alerts to Slack.

 The bot runs as a systemd service, ensuring: